-Trying to buy a new Charlotte area home and need a little help obtaining a Charlotte mortgage?
+Trying to buy a new home and need a little help obtaining a Charlotte mortgage?
 This page is intended to help you improve your less than perfect credit.
 There are many very basic financial tips that can help you improve your credit.
-Many buyers relocating to the greater Charlotte Real Estate region are no aware of all of the changes.
 I do not know why this is not taught but much I have learned over the years.

 Loan Programs: Since the 100% financial markets collapsed many buyers are seeking other options.
 One of the more popular programs are FHA loans.
 An FHA loan requires a 3.5% down payment.
 The closing costs on an FHA loan are a bit higher than a conventional mortgage but is one of the best deals for many buyers since it requires a minimal down payment.

 There is also a little known program called USDA loans.
-There are areas in Waxhaw Real Estate and even some Southwest Charlotte homes for Sale that qualify for a USDA Loan with 100% financing!
-USDA loans remain at 100% financing and will actually finance closing costs into the loan!
+USDA loans actually pay 100% financing and will actually finance closing costs into the loan.
 The catch for USDA loans are that they are created to help rural development.
 There is a USDA website to type the address to see if the home qualifies for the USDA Mortgage.

 1) Credit Cards: When a credit company checks you credit score, one of the items considered is the ratio of revolving credit on each credit card (credit limit) compared to you balance.
 The credit scores prefer to see a two year credit history.
 They also like to see that you use your credit, can manage your money and make payments on time.